Mukeshupreti/reactLearnings/Learning.md

 codePan -- in js property file select react , and react-dom.  for any error you can on refer console in codepen.io for react development you need react.min.js and react.dom.js

+you need to have node.js  and npm for working in react.
+**create react project**

+//   create my-app react project by below command for node version above 5.02

+**npx create-react-app**  my-app

 1. Html --><div id="root"></div>